Gaetano Sciolari Trumpet Chandelier

 Designer: Gaetano Sciolari (1927-1994).

 Manufacturer: Société Anonyme Boulanger, Liège, Belgium.

-Other versions: This Gaetano Sciolari chandelier also exist as up-lighter.
+Other versions: This Gaetano Sciolari trumpet chandelier also exists as an up-lighter.
 A bigger version and wall lamps were also produced.
 Very rare in this transparent glass.
-Most of the time they are made in an opaque (white) version.
-A mega version exists.
+Most of the time they are made in a white opal version.
+A big version exists.
 The globes are triple in size and they were made by the Italian Sciolari company for hotels and large buildings.
 S.A.
 Boulanger only produced the “standard” chandeliers.
 Also Amilux from France produced versions of these chandeliers and wall lamps.

 Angelo Gaetano Sciolari

 Angelo Sciolari graduated with a degree in architecture but wanted to be a filmmaker.
 This course came to an abrupt end when in 1949 his father suddenly died.
 He had to took over the Sciolari company at the age of 22.